arcestia/domain-randomizer/README.md

 # Domain Randomizer

-A Node.js application that provides domain randomization and redirection based on configurable rules.
+A PHP application that provides domain randomization and redirection based on configurable rules.
 When accessed through specific domains, it generates random subdomains and redirects to configured target domains based on predefined rules.

 ## Features